 Cost: $1123.50 + Textbooks and Testing Fees (See Below for Details)

-* If you are a Truman student and you receive a notice in Truview that there is a “restriction,” contact the Institute for Academic Outreach for assistants at 660-785-5384.
+* If you are a Truman student and you receive a notice in Truview that there is a “restriction,” contact the Institute for Academic Outreach for assistance at 660-785-5384.

 Learn to play an important role in the expanding field of Applied Behavior Analysis!

 This comprehensive course enables individuals to fulfill the Behavior Analyst Certification Board (BACB™) requirements necessary to obtain a Registered Behavior Technician (RBT) credential.
 The course is designed to provide the learner with a foundation in the basic concepts of Applied Behavior Analysis (ABA) as well as enable practical application of the strategies and skill sets necessary to serve individuals in need of behavior therapy.
 The RBT is an entry level credential that will complement the Board Certified Behavior Analyst (BCBA), and Board Certified Assistant Behavior Analyst (BCABA) credential.
 The RBT is a paraprofessional who works under the close supervision of a BCBA or BCaBA.
 The primary role of the RBT is to provide direct implementation of behavior analytic services that are designed by a BCBA.